-Every year it’s the same.
-The first cool, crisp evening, a little patch of gold-tinged leaves, a glimpse of pumpkins piled high at the market or a noisy flock of Canadian geese, honking their way south – all these things put me in a autumn-state-of-mind, and send me into a tailspin of new culinary ideas.
-As much as I love sun-ripened tomatoes, berries of every variety, watermelon, bountiful supplies of fresh herbs and so many other uniquely summer delights, the approach of fall is always quite a thrill to me.
+Every year it's the same.
+The first cool, crisp evening, a little patch of gold-tinged leaves, a glimpse of pumpkins piled high at the market or a noisy flock of Canadian geese, honking their way south - all these things put me in an autumn-state-of-mind, and send me into a tailspin of new culinary ideas.
+And many of them include pumpkin pie spice.

-It’s seems like autumn and pumpkins are quite synonymous here at the Café.
-If you look through any of the September or October Café archives, you’ll see exactly what I mean; everything from soups, cakes, donuts, cupcakes and curries to … caramel corn and granola bars.
-There are even some fun pumpkin-shaped dinner rolls.
+It seems like autumn and pumpkins are quite synonymous here at the Café.
+If you look through any of the September or October Café archives, you'll see exactly what I mean; everything from soups, cakes, donuts, cupcakes and curries to ... caramel corn and granola bars.

 You may have noticed that many pumpkin recipes call for a unique blend of spices called Pumpkin Pie Spice.
 What is Pumpkin Pie Spice?
 It's a combination of warm fall spices that are traditionally found in classic pumpkin pies.
 Although recipes vary in ingredient proportions, Pumpkin Pie Spice traditionally consists of cinnamon, ginger, nutmeg, allspice and sometimes cloves.

 Wanna know something else about Pumpkin Pie Spice?
 It's expensive!!
 I checked out a few local markets and found that it sells for anywhere between $3.99 - $6.95 for 1.5 to 3 ounces - which are quite small jars.
 Yikes!